lisaloudness/ci_project_2/README.md

 ## **Bugs**

 1. Latency issue with the modal image.
 When the modal is called, there is a slight delay from the last called image to correct image.
-2. When validating and beautifing my code as final checks and finishes to project, this broke my code so I had to revert to a preious commit.
+2. When validating errors and beautifing my code as final finishes to project, this broke my code so I had to revert to a previous commit.
+This was mainly in index.html where elements have empty values as js determines the value.
+This caused errors in validation but any fixes would break the code so left as is.
 3. Backend server issues with codeanywhere during final days of project very frustrating - unable to fully complete project as I would have liked.

 ## **Future Development**